Watsons Bay: Christina Stead

 The novelist Christina Stead lived in 14 Pacific Street from 1911 to 1928, after which she went overseas.
 The house is marked with a plaque mounted in the footpath.
 Stead was the first writer chosen for the Woollahra Council Plaque Scheme, which was inaugurated in 2014.

 The house, known as Boongarre or Boongaree was built in the 1870s.
 It was owned by the Stead family from 1918 to 1980 and is sometimes known as Stead House.
 It was later acquired by the soccer player Mark Schwarzer.
 In 2011, Woollahra Council voted to confirm the heritage status of the house.
 It is now listed on the council's heritage list.

 Population

 At the 2021 census, 883 people were recorded in Watsons Bay.
+62.6% of people were born in Australia and 80.0% of people only spoke English at home.
+The most common responses for religion were No Religion 33.5% and Catholic 19.8%.

 In the 2016 census, there were 850 people in Watsons Bay.
 64.6% of people were born in Australia and 78.0% of people only spoke English at home.
 The most common responses for religion were No Religion 33.8% and Catholic 19.2%.